ARTICLE I. PURPOSE

 Section 8.3.
 Biographical Information.

-The Membership and Nominating Committee will publish ,with the ballot, biographical or other information pertaining to the nominees, provided that information regarding the nominee shall be approved by that nominee and that each nominee shall be afforded the same opportunity to have information disseminated.
+The Membership Committee will publish, with the ballot, biographical or other information pertaining to the nominees, provided that information regarding the nominee shall be approved by that nominee and that each nominee shall be afforded the same opportunity to have information disseminated.

 Section 8.4.
 Count of Votes.

 The Membership Committee, or its designated representatives, shall tabulate electronic votes by the designated date for election closure.
 A plurality of the votes cast constitutes an election.
 Results will be submitted to the Board of Directors, which shall announce the results to the members electronically and/or at the meeting of members following the election.

 The rules and notice requirements for the Membership Committee shall be those stated in Article V, Sections 5.3 and 5.5 herein.

 ARTICLE IX.
 DUES